haseebabid72/My-Custom-i3wm/README.md

-# Fedora rice using i3
+# i3wm rice on Fedora

 Hello, this is my first rice of Fedora using i3 wm.
 It's pretty basic as I have no knowledge of these things but it is close to perfect for me.